 (I wave frantically trying to get the attention of an Amazonian.
 I’m right here!!!)

-This is a location that has only had an official physical address for about 25 years, back when all of the emergency 911 centers went digital and their systems required an official link between land-line phone numbers and actual, official physical addresses.
+Though our house dates to 1908, our location has only had an official physical address for about 30 years.
+It was 30 years ago that all of the emergency 911 centers went digital and their systems required an official link between land-line phone numbers and actual, official physical addresses.
 That’s when our little road got a legal name.

 What a moment.